matsu911/buddypress-like/readme.txt

 Tags: buddypress, like, rate, thumbs
 Requires at least: 2.9
 Tested up to: 3.0.1
-Stable tag: 0.0.7
+Stable tag: 0.0.8

-Gives users of a BuddyPress site the ability to 'like' activities and blog posts.
+Gives users the ability to 'like' content across your BuddyPress enabled site.

 == Description ==

-<strong>Requires <a href="http://wordpress.org/extend/plugins/buddypress/">BuddyPress 1.2</a> or higher.</strong>
+Gives users the ability to 'like' content across your BuddyPress enabled site.

-Allows users to 'Like' activities in BuddyPress.
+(Requires <a href="http://wordpress.org/extend/plugins/buddypress/">BuddyPress 1.2</a> or higher.)

 == Installation ==